Cambridge-Hands-On-Science/Experiments/Experiments/Retired/Recipes from a Star.md

 **Recipes from a Star: From Puzzling Planets to Black Holes Bizarre** - Talk given at CBS 2020.
 Recipes from a Star: From Puzzling Planets to Black Holes Bizarre: discover what stars are made of and how they form, and learn about some of the cool things that they can turn into or help create!

-Last initially checked on 2020-02-05 by Andrew Sellek (ads79@cam.ac.uk)) and doublechecked on 2020-02-05 by Beatrix Huissoon (beh37@cam.ac.uk))
+Last initially checked on 2020-02-05 by Andrew Sellek (ads79@cam.ac.uk)) and double-checked on 2020-02-05 by Beatrix Huissoon (beh37@cam.ac.uk))

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->